tripledawg/homework-2/README.md

 To make the first work card larger than the others I used flex alongside min and max width properties.

+I used pseudo classes to make the clickable images show a border color change as demonstrated in the mockup gif.

+I also used pseudo classes to make the internal and external links change color on hover.

-To make the small cards stack I created a container for all the small cards with a flex wrap property and gave the individual small cards a 50% width value.
-I tried starting with 25%, but the proportions seemed wrong that way.
+To make the small cards stack responsively.
+I created a container for all the small cards with a flex wrap property and gave the individual small cards a 50% width value.

-I added some drop shadows on the images for depth.
+I added some drop shadows on various elements for depth.

-I decided to use the footer for the Contact Me links.
+In class they said we could make this our own, so I went with a complementary muted blue and orange color palate.
+I decided to use the footer space for the Contact Me links.
+I added a panorama for the header background image that complemented the colors I chose.